 - Battery production: Tesla is working on manufacturing its battery cell in-house, which will lower the production cost and create many new jobs at the same time.

-- Competition: Tesla’s competitors have been in the market for hundreds of years and are rapidly investing in electric car technology, even being able to offer more affordable products.
+- Competition: Tesla’s competitors have been in the market for hundreds of years and are rapidly investing in electric car technology, even being able to offer more affordable products;

-- New technologies: vehicles are using more and more innovative technology and new ways of energy, and that demand can increase operational costs and decrease margins.
+- New technologies: Vehicles are using more and more innovative technology and new ways of energy, and that demand can increase operational costs and decrease margins;

-- Regulations: there are no adequate regulations for autonomous cars yet, which can jeopardize Tesla’s future.
+- Regulations: There are no adequate regulations for autonomous cars yet, which can jeopardize Tesla’s future;

-- Long-term sustainability: clean energy companies demand long-term sustainability strategies and Tesla’s limited infrastructure may not support that.
+- Long-term sustainability: Clean energy companies demand long-term sustainability strategies, and Tesla’s limited infrastructure may not support that;

-- Elon Musk: although he may be considered a genius and visionary, Musk has been building a controversial image due to his erratic behavior which is often not aligned with social expectations.
+- Elon Musk: Although he may be considered a genius and visionary, Musk has been building a controversial image due to his erratic behavior, which is often not aligned with social expectations.

+Tesla did not invent the electric car, but possibly it was largely responsible for shedding new light on this product on the market, by producing cars with differentiated design, long-lasting batteries, and a whole technological support and servicing network.
+In addition, it implemented a business model practically unique in its area, by selling directly to the consumer, without middlemen.
 It can, therefore, be said, without fear of making a mistake, that Tesla is one of the most successful automobile industries today and certainly Elon Musk and his peers continue to seek new and original methods of transportation.